swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     rm -r foo

-# Searching files
+# Searching within files

 You can search the contents of a file using the command `grep`.
-The `grep` program is very powerful and useful especially when combined with other commands by using the pipe.
-Navigate to the `Bert` directory.
-Every data file in this directory has a line which says "Range".
-The range represents the smallest frequency range that can be discriminated.
-Lets list all of the ranges from the tests that Bert
+The `grep` program is very powerful and useful especially when combined with other commands by using the pipe.  grep is such a popular program in the UNIX world that you will sometimes even hear old UNIX geeks use it as a verb "I'm grepping for my keys."
-conducted:

-    grep Range *

-* * * *
-**Short Exercise**

-Create an executable script called `smallestrange` in the `data` directory, that is similar to the `smallest` script, but prints the file containing the file with the smallest Range.
-Use the commands `grep`, `sort`, and `tail` to do this.

-* * * *
+If you examine one our molecule files you'll notice that it has several types of lines in them.
+Some of them look like metadata, such as the file's author.
+But there are many lines beginning with the string "ATOM"--these lines contain data about the actual atoms that make up the molecules.
+Say we *only* want to see the ATOM lines of a file.
+We can use `grep` for this:

+    $ grep "ATOM" ~/shell-data/molecules/ethane.pdb

+Of course, that will match the string "ATOM" anywhere on each line of the file.
+It is also possible to just match lines that *begin* with "ATOM", but that's beyond the scope of today's class (it requires regular expressions).
+For the curious, it looks like this:

+    $ grep "^ATOM" ~/shell-data/molecules/ethane.pdb

+`grep` is often useful in conjunction with other programs using pipes.
+It's commonplace to pass the output of a command to `grep` to filter out only those lines containing a string of interest to us.

 # Finding files